GaraziLS/React-Apuntes/Apuntes/react-routes-links.md

         </Router>
     )}
+}
 ```

-> The route paths can be named like you want, what matters is the component itself.
+> The route paths can be named like you want, what matters is the component itself (which is imported above).

 The route component is already imported above, and it takes props such as path.